Overview

 Please read pages 8–16 and more if you can of: An, K. and Cerasi, J. (2020) Who’s Afraid of Contemporary Art: An A-Z Guide to the Art World.
 London: Thames and Hudson.

 The book is a good introduction to the context of fine art.
-It's available to buy for around £10, cheaper on eBay, or you can borrow it from the Library when you arrive.
+You may be able to find a copy from your local library or you can borrow it from the AUB Library when you arrive.

 Make a note of any questions you have and anything you agree/disagree with for discussion when we start.

 The Library at AUB is extremely well-resourced and includes all key texts that you'll need.
 Reading lists will be supplied in your course handbook and at the start of each unit on the course.
-The AUB Library has an amazing fine art librarian, Corin Peacock, who's here to help you find texts that excite you and relate to your art practice.
+The AUB Library has amazing fine art librarians, Corin Peacock and Antonia Leek, who are here to help you find texts that relate to your art practice.

 Over the summer, please try to read: